 Choose Your Bulbs

 When planting garlic in your garden, it’s best to use heads grown specifically for planting.
-Store-bought garlic can carry disease or be treated with chemicals.
+Unfortunately, garlic bulbs purchased from the grocery store can carry disease or be treated with chemicals.
 Both of these can be difficult to remove from your soil once planted.
-Buy seed from a reliable source like a seed company or farmer’s market vendor that you trust.
-I also do this when Saving Heirloom Tomato Seeds.

 Site Selection

-Garlic likes a sunny location and needs only enough room for the bulbs to reach full size.
-Space plants around 6” apart and they should have enough room.
+Garlic plants like a sunny location and need only enough room for the bulbs to reach full size.
+Space plants around 6” apart, and they should have enough room.
 Space them a bit farther apart for large bulbs and closer together for smaller ones.

-Garlic is perfect planted at the back of a border or vegetable garden.
+Garlic is perfectly situated when planted at the back of a border or vegetable garden.
 When selecting a location, keep in mind that the bulbs won’t be fully matured and ready for harvest until summer.

 Soil Preparation

-Get soil ready for planting by mixing in some yummy compost, then covering with a layer of good quality top soil.
-Garlic will do well in loose, nutrient-rich soil with good drainage.
-I mixed in my own compost and topped it off with SEA SOIL, a high quality top soil made of composed bark and fish waste.
+Get the soil ready for planting by mixing in some yummy compost, then covering with a layer of good quality topsoil.
+Garlic plants will do well in loose, nutrient-rich soil with good drainage.
+I mixed in my own compost and topped it off with SEA SOIL, high-quality topsoil made of composted bark and fish waste.

 Break apart your garlic head into cloves just before planting.
 This ensures that the nodes at the bottom don’t dry out and can set roots quickly.

-Each clove will have a pointy top end were the stem and laves will grow from, and a wider, flat part on the bottom.
+Each clove will have a pointy end where the stem and leaves will grow from and a wider, flat part on the bottom.
 This bottom part is where the roots will form.

 Dig a hole and plant the clove tip-side up so that the tip is 2” below the surface.